Caellwyn/hypothesis_testing_seattle-chicago-ds/README.md

 Let's reimagine the Donut Fairy scenario above.
 Now, instead of 40 people, the Donut Fairy owner only gives out $10 coupons to 20 people.

 The Donut Fairy is a new gourmet donut shop.
 They want to increase sales at their store so they decide to give out some coupons.
 They give **20** of their customers a 3 dollar off coupon.
-On average, with no coupon, a Donut Fairy customer spends 12 dollars a visit, with a standard deviation of 3.5 dollars.
-They find that the **20** customers they gave a coupon spend on average 17 dollars.
+On average, with no coupon, a Donut Fairy customer spends 13.5 dollars a visit, with a standard deviation of 3.5 dollars.
+They find that the **20** customers they gave a coupon spend on average 17 dollars with a standard deviation of 4.
 They would like to know whether this increased expenditure is a result of offering the coupon rather than chance occurrence.

 # Steps